RoopeMaatta/BikeApp/README.md

 **ToDo:**
-- fix csv to database import on date to unix timestam convertion bug for some individual values
+- fix csv to database import on date to unix timestamp convertion bug for some individual values
 - import full databases on a pc - it seems to be very slow on ipad running vscode on a web browser.
 - Make it pretty, more user friendly
     - format and style the page for better readability and understandability